 I run creative writing workshops for small groups of writers at all levels of experience, in my house in central Bath and at Clifton Library in Bristol.
+I'm currently running the workshops online.
 The workshops are warm, friendly and inspiring.
 All workshops run from 10.00-1.00pm on Saturday mornings.
 Bookable on Eventbrite - click here to see what's coming up.

 I run Story Saturday events at Clifton Library in Bristol in association with Foccal, Friends of Clifton Library.
 For Story Saturdays I invite a couple of fellow writers to join me at the Library to read some of our favourite stories.
 I was joined by Stephanie Weston and Stephen Tuffin in March for a very successful event.
-The next Story Saturday will be in the autumn.
-More details soon.
+I hope that the next Story Saturday will be in the autumn.
+More details to come.

 I was delighted to be part of the inaugural Clifton Lit Fest, running workshop and organising a screening.
 The Festival was a fantastic event, which I hope will become an annual fixture.

 Little Potatoes, a powerful, bittersweet comedy-drama set in China about marriage, mothers and family-planning.

 After a successful run at the Old Red Lion in Islington, Little Potatoes toured this summer with the Nomad Festival.
 It was in the New Forest, Cheltenham and at the Buxton Festivals.
 More info here.

 Kilter Theatre and A Word In Your Ear joined forces in summer 2018